Neura-Agency/PDF-Scraper/Research Reviewer/alignment_summary.md

     *   S.J.
 Price (Oct.
 2006)
     *   N. Grech et al. (May 2020)
     *   S. Aneja et al. (Dec.
 2019)
     *   M. Cè (Mar.
-01, 2023.)
+01, 2023)
     *   M. Zhu (Aug.
 2022)
     *   M. Rowe (Oct.
 2019)
-    *   Blanc-Durand et al [19]

-### Paper 2: An artificial intelligence framework and its bias for brain tumor segmentation: A narrative review (Das et al., 2022)
+**Paper 2: An artificial intelligence framework and its bias for brain tumor segmentation: A narrative review (Das et al., 2022)**

-*   **Abstract and Main Objectives:** This review focuses on linking risk-of-bias (RoB) in AI with different AI-based architectural clusters in popular DL frameworks for brain lesion segmentation (BLS).
-The study uses a PRISMA strategy to analyze relevant studies, categorizing them into CNN-based, encoder-decoder (ED)-based, transfer learning (TL)-based, and hybrid DL (HDL)-based architectures.
-It aims to provide recommendations for lowering RoB in AI for BTS.
+*   **Abstract and Main Objectives:** The paper reviews AI-based models for brain lesion segmentation (BLS), focusing on the link between the risk of bias (RoB) in AI and its architectures.
+It categorizes DL studies based on architectural evolution and analyzes them considering AI attributes.

-*   **Research Methodologies:** The study uses a PRISMA strategy based on 75 relevant studies.
-DL studies were categorized into four classes: CNN-based, ED-based, TL-based, and hybrid DL (HDL)-based architectures.
-These studies were then analyzed considering 32 AI attributes.
-A bias cutoff was established to detect low-, moderate- and high-bias studies.
+*   **Research Methodologies:** The study uses a PRISMA strategy, analyzing 75 relevant studies.
+DL studies are categorized into CNN-based, encoder-decoder (ED)-based, transfer learning (TL)-based, and hybrid DL (HDL)-based architectures.
+The studies are then analyzed considering 32 AI attributes.

 *   **Key Findings and Results:** The four classes of architectures, from best-to worst-performing, are TL > ED > CNN > HDL.
 ED-based models had the lowest AI bias for BLS.
-The study presents a set of three primary and six secondary recommendations for lowering the RoB.
+The study presents recommendations for lowering RoB.

 *   **Conclusions:** DL is an efficient AI technique in BTS due to its automatic feature extraction.
-The study reviewed articles that employed four different DL architectural models.
-A statistical depth analysis was carried out.
+The study reviews articles that employed four different DL architectural models and performed a statistical depth analysis.

-*   **Cited References:** (incomplete - only references cited within the provided text are listed)
+*   **Cited References:**

     *   A. Wadhwa et al. (Sep 2019)
     *   H.-H. Chang et al. (2008)